-- 2. Do one of the following:

-- In the Storyboard toolbar, click the New Panel
+- 2. Do one of the following: - In the Storyboard toolbar, click the 🤭 New Panel button. - In the top menu, select Storyboard > New > New Panel. - Press P.

-button.

-- Select Storyboard > New > New Panel.

-- Press P.

 A new panel is added to the storyboard and is part of the same scene as the current panel.